Internal vs. External Knowledge Base: What’s the Difference?

 Human resources

 Quick access to customer-centric information and sales enablement resources is essential to marketing and sales collaboration (and success!).
 The knowledge captured in each department is more valuable (and more widely used) when each department can contribute and reuse information in the platform.
-Moreover, each department has different needs for resources, so an internal base can also cater to those specific needs if organized and structured correctly.
+Moreover, each department has different resource needs, so an internal base can cater to those needs if organized and structured correctly.

 IT